-And isn’t it just wonderful that a stock would pay you to own it.
+And isn’t it just wonderful that stocks would pay you to own them?
 Can you imagine the glee on my face when I saw that telecom shares are paying over 5% a year just to hold them?
 REITs are paying over 6%, some come close to 8%.
 There are so many to choose from.
 When I looked through the list of REITs available in the market, I was like a child in a candy store.

 So what’s the problem?
 There’s no such thing as a free lunch.